Sombrero7/project2/README.md

+## Modeling and Evaluation

-## Baseline Model
+### Baseline Model

 The baseline used for comparison of the models is the mean of the price.
 This is the simplest predictor, and thus works as a good measure of comparison to see if the future models have any kind of inferential power.
-The R2 for the baseline is around -5.6 x 10^-5, indicating a very small number that does not really explain any of the variability in price
+The R2 for the baseline is around -5.6 x 10^-5, indicating a very small number that does not really explain any of the variability in price.

-## Modeling and Evaluation

-In order to make the modeling more efficient, the function below is used to generate the models.
-Briefly, it takes in a train-test split, if the independant variables are going to be scaled, and the names of continuous variables to know which columns to scale if appliable.
-The necessary inputs are then scaled if needed, the model is generated, the assumption tests are run, and the final model is returned.

 ### First model